Waterwood-network/whitepaper/docs/waterwood-smart-contracts.md

 For the base Waterwood (WATER) token we've kept it as simple and basic as possible.
 This token is a standard ERC-777 implementation and was deployed on BSC mainnet with fixed supply of 1,386,000,000 WATER.

 All extensions on the base tokens are done through the new ERC-777 "Operators".
-This feature allows other ethereum addresses to operate on behalf of your account.
+This feature allows other bsc addresses to operate on behalf of your account.
 Instead of another address, we've used this functionality to grant another smart contract operator role.

 This means that we can write additional smart contracts to extend base functionality of Waterwood (WATER) token.
 Our first cross-smart contract functionality written in this manner is WOOD, our second, mintable token.